littlebenlittle/sample-app/README.md

 ## Overview

-This app uses the Guithub API to list and provide links to a user's public projects.
+This app uses the Github API to list and provide links to a user's public projects.
+The backing Nodejs service makes use of Postgres to store the results for usernames that have already been searched--see the function `fetchProjects` in `index.js`.

 ## build